 The Central Statistics Office publishes Quarterly National Accounts (QNA) estimates in a series of Economic and Social Indicators since 2005.
-Besides being one of the requirements for the country to graduate to the Special Data Dissemination Standard (SDDS) of the International Monetary Fund (IMF), quarterly estimates of Gross Domestic Product (GDP) provide users with upto-date information for monitoring economic cycles and short-term changes.
+Besides being one of the requirements for the country to graduate to the Special Data Dissemination Standard (SDDS) of the International Monetary Fund (IMF), quarterly estimates of Gross Domestic Product (GDP) provide users with up-to-date information for monitoring economic cycles and short-term changes.

-This issue presents quarterly estimates of GDP for the period 2003 to 2006.
+This issue presents quarterly estimates of GDP for the period 2003 to the first quarter of 2007.
 Estimates have been worked out using both the production and the expenditure approach, based on latest available data.